Us (Thai TV series): Synopsis

-In order to get away from her controlling father, Dokrak (Pattraphus Borattasuwan), a 19-year-old girl, chose to live alone and take a year off after graduating from high school.
-She began working part-time at a cafe in the "Art & Us" painting gallery, where she met Pam (Thasorn Klinnium), a 22-year-old dental student who visited the cafe frequently.
-This allowed Dokrak to get to know Pam and secretly admire her.
-Until Kawi (Harit Cheewagaroon), Dokrak's 27-year-old medical student brother, met Pam by chance and fell in love with her at first sight.
-Kawi requested that Dokrak act as a matchmaker between him and Pam.
-This forced Dokrak to hold back her feelings because she knew she couldn't like her brother's girlfriend.
+In order to get away from her controlling father, 19-year-old Dokrak (Pattraphus Borattasuwan) chooses to live alone and take a year off after graduating from high school.
+She begins to work part-time at a cafe in the "Art & Us" painting gallery, where she meets 22-year-old Pam (Thasorn Klinnium), a dental student who often visits the cafe.
+This allows Dokrak to get to know Pam and secretly admires her.
+Until 27-year-old Kawi (Harit Cheewagaroon), Dokrak's medical student brother, meets Pam by chance and falls in love with her at first sight.
+Kawi asks Dokrak to act as a matchmaker between him and Pam.
+This forces Dokrak to hold back her feelings because she knows she can't love her brother's girlfriend.
 How will Dokrak's love for Pam continue in the end?